Sachdw/Kanji-recognition/README.md

-#READ ME

-This project is still in progress
+This project is still in progress.